LSmyth4903/Networking/CompTIA Network+ Notes/Networking concepts.md

 ---

-## IPv4 Addressing 📍
+## IP Addressing and Subnetting 📍
 IPv4 uses 32-bit addresses (e.g., 192.168.1.1) to identify devices on a network.
+Subnetting divides networks into smaller segments for efficiency and management.

 ### Key Concepts
 - **Public vs. Private**: